 |Xibalba Dive Shop||--||Central Tulum|

-If you want to go diving, you can check with Scuba Tulum.
+If you're ready to take the plunge, you might want to check with Scuba Tulum.
 Specializing in cenote diving, this center offers PADI training and daily dives that take no more than four guests out for an excursion at a time.
-They are located within the heart of Tulum.
+They are located in the heart of Tulum.

-Look through the following table to obtain information about area dive operators.
+Check the table just below to obtain information about area dive operators.

 |Blue Experience||(984) 116-3185||Central Tulum|